BOARD OF DIRECTORS

 Her artistic leadership and strategic acuity has been widely recognised through significant leadership awards in the arts, including: the Sidney Myer Performing Arts Award (facilitator), which pays tribute to outstanding excellence in the Arts in Australia, Member Order of Australia (AM) for significant service to the promotion of multicultural and indigenous art through leadership roles in arts organisations, and has received several Victorian Government Multicultural Excellence Awards for her work.
 She has an unwavering commitment to arts experiences being welcoming, accessible, and reflective of our community.

-Hannah Saunders, Treasurer (NSW)
+Hannah Saunders, Treasurer & Public Officer (NSW)

 Hannah Saunders certified as a chartered accountant at KPMG and has worked in finance across corporate and not for profit organisations.
 Currently she manages public programs at the Powerhouse Museum in Sydney creating experiences for art, design music and science audiences.